Price Increase Letter: How To Explain Price Increases To Customers?

 Within the first 100 days, the team reviewed the business’ price architecture.
 They started with its list price and discount structure.
 They found that their prices were all over the place!
 Price ranges were everywhere, lots of outliers and RRP that were way too high and some that were way too low.

-Overall, the whole price change program and pricing team intervention generated .5% additional margin for the business in less than six months.
+Overall, the initial price improvement project and pricing team intervention generated .5% additional margin for the business in less than six months.
 Approximately, $1.5M – covering, in turn, the cost of the program and new pricing team many times over.

 If your customers don’t understand (or have forgotten temporarily) the value you deliver them; then they will not take a price rise well – even if you have a well-crafted price rise letter.